The Success of the Subject Line

 What’s the first thing that you notice when you receive a new email in your inbox?
 For most people, the first thing that they read is the email’s subject line.
 Subject lines determine a person’s initial reaction to that message and often decide if the subscriber opens the email at all.
 The success of your company’s email campaigns begins with a strong subject line.

-We’ve compiled information from our own experience, as well as from research completed by MailChimp and Business Insider, to develop 7 Things to Keep in Mind When Writing A Subject Line:
+We’ve compiled information from our own experience, as well as from research completed by MailChimp and Business Insider, to develop these findings.

 Most people only spend a second scanning a subject line before deciding if they will open, ignore or delete an email.
 There is not only a limited amount of time to catch a person’s attention, but there’s also limited space.

 It’s important to note that 50% of emails are read on mobile phones.
 Since you don’t always know how much of the subject line will be viewable from each unique smartphone, it’s important to put the most important information at the beginning.
 Key details may get cut off otherwise.

 The value and main purpose of your message should be communicated clearly in the subject line so that subscribers are able to prioritize its importance without having to open it.
 One common mistake that some companies make is beginning a sentence in the subject line that they finish in the body of the email.
 While this may pique a subscriber’s curiosity and can make it more likely that the email will be opened, people often get annoyed by this because they felt forced or tricked.
 You want subscribers to feel respected by your company, so these messages are often counterproductive if a person feels like they were misled or their time was wasted.

 Referencing a subscriber’s name or a company name is one of the best ways to show people that what you’re sending them is relevant to them.
-MailChimp research shows that including the city that a subscriber lives in may be even better.
+MailChimp research shows that including the city that a subscriber lives in may be better.
 If someone referred you to the subscriber, be sure to use their name and put it in the subject line to grab the reader’s attention right away as well.

 Certain words or phrasing in a subject line can make it more likely for that email to end up in a person’s spam folder.
 Words and phrases that are overused or associated with sales, like “free” and “help,” are more likely to trigger a spam filter or simply be ignored by subscribers.
 Subject lines in all caps or ending in exclamation points are often susceptible to being sent to spam as well.
 It’s generally recommended not to use caps and a lot of exclamation points anyway, as it comes off as aggressive and yelling.
 Frame your subject line as a question for better results.
 Other words and phrases common in the finance industry that often trigger spam filters include:

 Subscribers may easily become bored if they repeatedly receive an email from your company that contains the same subject line each time.
 Even if the message is part of a weekly or monthly campaign, get creative and develop a new subject line each time that reflects the unique content of that message.
 If you’re unsure what words to include in your subject line to increase your email open rates, the image below highlights 100+ words to boost your email subject line opens in no time.